 In July 2021, we received full FDA approval of an Investigational Device Exemption (IDE) application to conduct a double-blind, randomized, controlled clinical study in 120 patients entitled, "Safe and Timely Antithrombotic Removal - Ticagrelor (STAR-T)," in the United States to support FDA marketing approval.
 This was done under the previously announced FDA Breakthrough Device Designation granted for the removal of ticagrelor in a cardiopulmonary bypass circuit to reduce the likelihood of serious perioperative bleeding during urgent cardiac surgery.
-In October 2021, the first patient was enrolled, and the STAR-T study is now actively recruiting at multiple U.S. sites.
-In November 2022, the first milestone was completed with the first one-third of patients enrolled, triggering the first Data Safety Monitoring Board (DSMB) meeting.
-The DSMB recommended to continue the study as planned without any modifications.
+In October 2021, the first patient was enrolled, and in November 2022 the first milestone was completed with the first one-third of patients enrolled, triggering the first independent Data Safety Monitoring Board (DSMB) meeting.
+The DSMB recommended continuing the study as planned without any modifications.
 In 2022, we also received FDA approval to expand the study to Canada and subsequently received Health Canada approval allowing inclusion of Canadian sites into the STAR-T trial in January 2023.
-In April 2023, the study reached the 2nd milestone of 67% enrollment or 80 patients.
-The study is expected to reach 100% enrollment sometime in the summer of 2023.
-Because of the brisk enrollment of the trial, we have elected to forego an interim analysis at this stage which would have otherwise taken several months to conclude, and instead focus on completing trial enrollment on schedule and initiate the final study analysis, while preserving the full statistical power of the study.
+In April 2023, the study reached the 2nd milestone of 67% enrollment or 80 patients triggering the second independent DSMB meeting.
+The DSMB again recommended continuing the study as planned without any modifications.
+The STAR-T study completed enrollment in July 2023.
+Operational activities are now focused on collection and cleaning of data leading to database lock in order to perform analyses and generate the results of the study.